Numigi/odoo-web-addons/web_custom_modifier/README.rst

 Number of lines per page (List Views)
 -------------------------------------

-Since version 1.5.0, a new modifier is added to set the number of lines per page in list view.
+A new modifier is added to set the number of lines per page in list view.

 In the following example, we set a limit of 20 sale order lines per page on a sale order form view.